housna1/selenium-automation-testing/README.md

 The `test_basic_duckduckgo_search` should be the only test that runs, and it should fail due to the "Incomplete Test" exception.

-## Chapter 3: Setting Up Selenium WebDriver
+## 4: Setting Up Selenium WebDriver

-*Example Branch: example/3-webdriver-setup*

 [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/)
 is a tool for automating Web UI interactions with live browsers.